HotMaps/load_profile_cm/README.md

 Please find in the link below the list of layers available as input for a CM (ressource name column):

 https://docs.google.com/spreadsheets/d/1cGMRWkgIL8jxghrpjIWy6Xf_kS3Dx6LqGNfrCBLQ_GI/edit#gid=1730959780

+**To-Do:** Great! this part is very important.
+However, I don't suggest the use of the provided online document for several reasons: it can be edited by anyone who has the link.
+It is connected to private google account. the provided workbook is quite large and is difficult to understand.
+It should have been used for our internal use.
+Therefore, I suggest to create a table here, and list the layers.
+This would also be much easier to update.
+Thank you.

 *******************************************************************